itchronicles/blog/content/posts/podman-vaultwarden-with-custom-cert.md

 now that we are in the `/vaultwarden` directory we have two options to install Vaultwarden.

 1. Use a podman run command
-2. Use a podman compose file
+2. Use a compose file

 ### Option 1: Use a podman run command